Lucius Beebe: Railroad history

 Beebe wrote extensively about the joys of train travel, including such nostalgic books describing quaint short line railroads as Mixed Train Daily (1947) and Narrow Gauge in the Rockies (1958).
 During the filming of Union Pacific with V&T 11 in 1938, Beebe was reportedly on set as an advisor during shooting near Iron Springs, Utah.
 In September, 1947, he arranged an excursion on the Maryland and Pennsylvania Railroad covered by a photo spread in Life.
 Beebe and Clegg were attired in formal wear and top hats, as waiters served champagne and caviar to their guests riding in an open car behind an ancient steam locomotive.
 Beebe's book The Trains We Rode (1965) used more than 1,500 photos and illustrations to chronicle the passing era of famous named passenger trains and streamliners, along with the stations they served.
 For example, he proclaimed Baltimore's Mount Royal Station, built in the early 1890s, as "one of the celebrated railroad stations of the world, ranking in renown with Euston Station, London, scene of so many of Sherlock Holmes' departures, the Gare du Nord in Paris, and the feudal fortress of the Pennsylvania Railroad at Broad Street, Philadelphia."

 Along with Clegg, Beebe owned two private railcars, the Gold Coast and The Virginia City.
 The Gold Coast, Georgia Northern / Central of Georgia No. 100, was built in 1905 and is now at the California State Railroad Museum.
 After Beebe and Clegg purchased The Virginia City, they had it refurbished and redecorated by famed Hollywood set designer Robert T. Hanley in a style known as Venetian Renaissance Baroque.
-Beebe in the Virginia City The Virginia City has been restored and currently operates as a Private railroad car that can be charted and attached to most Amtrak trains across the United States.
+The Virginia City has been restored and can be chartered and attached to Amtrak trains in the United States, although newly restrictive Amtrak policies make private car moves on scheduled passenger trains difficult to arrange.
 Beebe and Clegg wrote about and photographed the Virginia & Truckee Railroad and worked unsuccessfully with other railroad fans to preserve it.
-Their fame was such that they were caricatured in "Fiddletown & Copperopolis," by Carl Fallberg.
+Their fame was such that they were caricatured in Fiddletown & Copperopolis, by Carl Fallberg.